merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ### Background

 Microorganisms in the surface ocean remineralize the majority (~84%) of photosynthetically fixed carbon within minutes to days, with ~16% persisting for weeks to years, and <1% entering the long-lived reservoir of dissolved organic matter (DOM) that is comparable in size to the atmospheric carbon dioxide pool.
-The activity of microbial communities shapes the molecular composition of the marine DOM pool and drives the sequential transformtion of labile to persistent DOM.
+The activity of microbial communities shapes the molecular composition of the marine DOM pool and drives the sequential transformation of labile to persistent DOM.
 It is challenging to gain mechanistic insights into these microbially mediated processes in complex natural environments.
-Methodological and technological limitations such as the incomplete functional annotation of genes and the selective and incomplete recovery of dissolved organic compounds from seawater complicate the effective, direct integration of biological and chemical data.
-To explore the nature of microbial interactions driving DOM transformation, we used four bacterial isolates from the same North Sea water sample in a fully factorial setup, allowing us to study and compare the fates of several thousand largely unknown molecular formulas across eleven microbial co-cultures.
+Methodological and technological limitations such as the incomplete functional annotation of genes and the selective and incomplete recovery of dissolved organic compounds from seawater complicate the integration of biological and chemical data.
+To explore the nature of microbial interactions driving DOM transformation, we used four bacterial isolates from the same North Sea water sample in a fully factorial setup, allowing us to compare the fates of several thousand largely unknown molecular formulas across eleven microbial co-cultures.

 ### Cultures

-We cultured four isolates that belonged to three genera (*Pelagimonas*, *Sulfitobacter*, *Phaeobacter*) within the family *Roseobacteraceae*, a diverse clade of heterotrophic bacteria in a combinatorial fashion (i.e., as individuals as well as co-cultures two, three, and all four strains) as triplicates using an artificial seawater minimal medium, which contained 1 g/L of glucose, trace elements, vitamins, and a bicarbonate buffer.
+We cultured four isolates belonging to three genera (*Pelagimonas*, *Sulfitobacter*, *Phaeobacter*) of family *Roseobacteraceae*, a diverse clade of heterotrophic bacteria.
+Triplicate cultures were prepared in a combinatorial fashion (i.e., as individual strains as well as co-cultures of two, three, and all four strains) using an artificial seawater minimal medium containing 1 g/L of glucose, trace elements, vitamins, and a bicarbonate buffer.

-The four strains had divergent metabolic capabilities from their genomes and substrate utilization preferences in culture. *Pelagimonas varians* SH4-1 (**SH4**) has a more extensive set of sugar metabolism genes than the other three strains, and grew on a variety of organic acids and monosaccharides, as well as a few polysaccharides.
-In the glucose minimal medium, SH4 had a negligible lag phase and grew to a higher optical density compared to the other strains. *Phaeobacter* sp. **SH40** and *Sulfitobacter* sp.
-SH22-1 (**SH22**) grew well on organic acids and relatively poorly on sugars, and *Sulfitobacter* sp.
+The four strains had divergent metabolic capabilities encoded in their genomes and preferences for substrate utilization in culture. *Pelagimonas varians* SH4-1 (**SH4**) encodes a more extensive set of sugar metabolism genes than the other three strains and grew on a variety of organic acids and monosaccharides, plus a few polysaccharides.
+In the glucose minimal medium, SH4 had a negligible lag phase and grew to a higher optical density than the other strains. *Phaeobacter* sp. **SH40** and *Sulfitobacter* sp.
+SH22-1 (**SH22**) grew well on organic acids and relatively poorly on sugars. *Sulfitobacter* sp.
 SH24-1b (**SH24**) exhibited limited growth on all tested substrates.
-After a longer lag phase compared to SH4, the three other strains also grew more slowly to stationary phase.
+Compared to SH4, SH40, SH22, and SH24 grew more slowly to stationary phase after a longer lag phase.

 Growth in co-culture contrasted with growth in monoculture.
-The observed growth exceeded modeled growth based on competitive glucose consumption, especially in co-cultures with SH4.
-The discrepancy between co-culture growth curves and models generally increased with the addition of strains, suggesting metabolic cross-feeding across strains.
+Observed growth exceeded modeled growth based on competitive glucose consumption, especially in co-cultures with SH4.
+The discrepancy between co-culture growth curves and models generally increased with the addition of strains, suggesting cross-feeding across strains.

 ### Untargeted metabolomics

 We extracted DOM from the filtered (0.2 µm) culture supernatant of each biological replicate at the beginning of the experiment and after 255 hours.
 DOM was extracted via Priority PolLutant (PPL) SPE cartridges, which preferentially retain hydrophobic organic compounds.
-Analytes were then measured by FT-ICR-MS in negative ion mode using electrospray ionization.
-The mass error was <0.1 ppm for all samples following calibration to endogenous peaks.
-Only masses detected in all replicates of a culture and not present in blanks were retained.
+Analytes were measured by FT-ICR-MS in negative ion mode using electrospray ionization.
+Mass error was <0.1 ppm for all samples following calibration to endogenous peaks.
+Masses detected in all replicates of a culture and not present in blanks were retained for analysis.
 Molecular formulas were assigned to spectra by [ICBM-OCEAN](https://pubs.acs.org/doi/10.1021/acs.analchem.9b05659) software.

-Molecular formula fates were tracked from pure culture to co-cultures.
-The fastest growing strain, SH4, yielded 2,216 formulas, or 89% of unique formulas found in pure cultures of the four strains.
-Across all co-cultures, 2,066 formulas were also found in pure cultures, while 2,508 were not.
-A majority of formulas novel to the co-cultures were unique to a single co-culture.
+The occurrence of molecular formulas was compared between pure cultures and co-cultures.
+The fastest growing strain, SH4, yielded 2,216 formulas, or 89% of unique formulas found in the pure cultures of the four strains.
+Of the formulas found in co-cultures, 2,066 formulas were also found in pure cultures, while 2,508 were not.
+A majority of formulas unique to co-cultures were only found in a single co-culture.

 ### Compound prediction

-A formula can represent various isomers, so we used the metabolic networks predicted for each of the strains and groups of strains in co-cultures to propose molecular identifications of the formulas, as described in this workflow.
+A formula can represent various isomers, so we used the metabolic networks predicted for each of the strains and groups of co-cultured strains to propose molecular identifications of the formulas, as described in this workflow.
 This approach involves the anvi'o {% include ARTIFACT name="reaction-network" %}.
-Reaction networks are constructed from [KEGG Ortholog](https://www.genome.jp/kegg/ko.html) (KO) annotations of genes (see {% include ARTIFACT name="anvi-run-kegg-kofams" %}) and associated reaction and compound entries from the [ModelSEED Biochemistry Database](https://github.com/ModelSEED/ModelSEEDDatabase) (see {% include ARTIFACT name="anvi-setup-modelseed-database" %}).
+Reaction networks are constructed from [KEGG Ortholog](https://www.genome.jp/kegg/ko.html) (KO) annotations of genes (see {% include PROGRAM name="anvi-run-kegg-kofams" %}) and associated reaction and compound entries from the [ModelSEED Biochemistry Database](https://github.com/ModelSEED/ModelSEEDDatabase) (see {% include PROGRAM name="anvi-setup-modelseed-database" %}).
 KOs are often annotated with KEGG reactions and EC numbers, indicating potential reactions that may be catalyzed by a gene protein product.
-Genomic reaction networks of co-cultured strains were merged to produce networks representing the combined metabolic potential of the community.
+Individual genomic reaction networks of strains were merged for each co-culture to produce networks representing the combined metabolic potential of the community.

 For each molecular feature in a culture, we matched its neutral formula, formula with one subtracted proton and charge of -1, and formula with two subtracted protons and charge of -2 to the formulas of compounds in the culture reaction network.
 The network often contains compounds in the protonation state that would exist in aqueous solution, so it is necessary to also search for -1 and -2 variants of the neutral formula to capture metabolites such as mono- and dicarboxylates.